itf/6s092/courses/IAP19/PS/PS095/content.md

 <question pythoncode>
 csq_interface = 'ace'
-csq_prompt = "Write a function called secondName that returns the second person's name in the LinkedList (remember we are reading from left to right"
+csq_prompt = "Write a function called `secondName` that takes an input of a `LinkedList` and returns the second person's name in the (remember we are reading from left to right)."

 ## Define solution that will be printed to student.
 csq_soln = """